-We have assigned Baa1(stable)/P-2 new issuer and deposit ratings to IKB Deutsche IKB Deutsche IKB Deutsche Industriebank AG (IKB), alongside a baa3 Baseline Credit Assessment (BCA) and Adjusted BCA, A3/P-2 Counterparty Risk Ratings (CRRs) and A3(cr)/P-2(cr) Counterparty Risk (CR) Assessment.
+We assign Baa1(stable)/P-2 issuer and deposit ratings to IKB Deutsche Industriebank AG (IKB), alongside a baa3 Baseline Credit Assessment (BCA) and Adjusted BCA, A3/P-2 Counterparty Risk Ratings (CRRs) and A3(cr)/P-2(cr) Counterparty Risk (CR) Assessment.

-IKB's Baa1 deposit and issuer ratings reflect the bank's baa3 Baseline Credit Assessment (BCA) and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities. which results in a low loss-given-failure.
+IKB's Baa1 deposit and issuer ratings reflect the bank's baa3 Baseline Credit Assessment (BCA) and the application of our Advanced Loss Given Failure (LGF) analysis to its liabilities, which results in a very low loss given failure and two notches of rating uplift.
 IKB's ratings do not benefit from government support uplift because of its small size in the context of the German banking sector.

-IKB baa3 BCA reflects the bank's market position as a specialist lender in the German medium to larger sized companies (or larger Mittelstand) market, its good asset quality and its recently improved, sound capitalization.
-The BCA also reflects that the bank's strong focus on Mittelstand customers results in a limited business diversification and a quasi-monoline business model because of its strong reliance on corporate lending for its revenues and profits.
-The bank's profitability has recovered from a period of low and volatile returns during which the bank has re-focused its business model and accomplished significant cost cutting while at the same time extensively de-risking its balance sheet.
-Despite a high reported market funding dependence, the underlying funding risks are much lower due to a strong reliance on development bank funding given IKB's significant development bank activities.
+IKB baa3 BCA reflects the bank's market position as a specialist lender in the German medium-sized and large companies (or larger Mittelstand) market, its good asset quality and its recently improved, sound capitalization.
+The BCA also reflects that the bank's strong focus on Mittelstand customers results in a limited business diversification and a quasi-monoline business model because of its strong reliance on corporate lending for its revenue and profit.
+The bank's profitability has recovered from a period of low and volatile returns during which the bank has refocused its business model and accomplished significant cost cutting while simultaneously extensively de-risking its balance sheet.
+Despite a high reported market funding dependence, the underlying funding risks are much lower because of its strong reliance on development bank funding given IKB's significant development bank activities.

-Exhibit 1

-Rating Scorecard - Key financial ratios

-IKB Deutsche Industriebank AG
+Rating Scorecard - Key financial ratios IKB Deutsche Industriebank AG